 One downside of living in Sterling, however, is that residents on average have to contend with a long commute, spending on average 35.82 minutes every day commuting to work.

-Being a small town, Sterling does not have a public transit system used by locals to get to and from work.
+Sterling is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Sterling is a very ethnically-diverse town.
 The people who call Sterling home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sterling residents report their race to be White, followed by Black or African-American.
 Sterling also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.83% of the town’s residents.
 Important ancestries of people in Sterling include French, Irish, English, Italian, and French Canadian.